Oil falls as dollar strengthens, ample supply weighs

 NEW YORK Oil prices fell nearly 3 percent on Tuesday as the dollar's rally weighed on dollar-denominated crude oil futures along with concerns that a recent rally might keep U.S. producers active.

-The U.S. dollar index rallied .DXY as Greece's financial crisis and signs of increasing opposition to austerity in Spain pressured the euro.
-[MKTS/GLOB] [USD/]
+The U.S. dollar index rallied as Greece's financial crisis and signs of increasing opposition to austerity in Spain pressured the euro.

 "Pressuring oil is the dollar's strength on the concerns about Greece being able to make its debt payments and the U.S. Federal Reserve seeming to be closer to raising rates," said Phil Flynn, analyst at Price Futures Group in Chicago.